-We have a really great workforce that do an excellent job.
-We are working hard to develop more innovative and flexible working patterns to attract and retain the best people.
-This is especially important as we know that our workforce is currently not reflective of the communities we serve.
-As of 31 March 2020, men made up 95% of our operational staff and the highest proportion were aged between 46-55.
-We are working hard to attract under-represented groups through our positive action campaigns.
-In 2019-20, 12.3% of operational staff intake was from underrepresented groups.
-Our report from 2019 indicates that our current median gender pay gap of 12.5% is positively lower that the national figure of 17.3%.
+We have a great workforce that do an excellent job.
+We are working hard to develop more innovative and flexible employment patterns to attract and retain the best people.
+This is especially important as we know that our workforce is not currently reflective of the communities we serve, both in terms of diversity and gender.